honcasey/csc207/phase1/README.txt

 Packages
 * Admins package contains the classes that specifically pertain to Admins.
 This includes: AdminUser, AdminManager, AdminMenuController, AdminMenuPresenter.
-* Exceptions package contains the Exceptions that are unique to the TradingSystem software.
+* Exceptions package contains the Exceptions that are unique to the Initialization.TradingSystem software.
 This includes: InvalidAdminException, InvalidItemException, InvalidTradingUserException, InvalidTransactionException.
 * Items package contains the classes that specifically pertain to Items.
 This includes: Item, ItemManager.
 * Presenters package contains classes that are general presenter classes.
 This includes: BootUpMenuPresenter and MenuPresenter
 * Transactions package contain the classes that specifically pertains to the handling of transactions: This includes: Transaction, TransactionManager, TransactionOneWayPerm, TransactionOneWayTemp, TransactionTwoWayTemp, TransactionTwoWayPerm, CurrentTransactionManager, PastTransactionManager, Meeting